Cub Scout Programs “Boats & Knots”:

 - Rates include private vessel and service fees, interactive program, tax, sodas, and bottled water.

 - Each scout will receive a Schooner Woodwind Participation Patch

-According to Boy Scout and Girl Scout Safety Procedures, all scouts, adults and other children aboard a “scout” cruise are to be outfitted in life jackets.
-We have purchased Type III life jackets which are more comfortable for non-emergency use.
-We do carry the “Emergency-Use” life jackets aboard.
+According to BSA safety procedures, all scouts, adults, and other children aboard a cruise must be outfitted in life jackets.
+We have additional Type III life jackets that are more comfortable for non-emergency use.